Drexel Dragons: Squash

 Squash is an emerging sport at Drexel University, with the men's and women's varsity squash program established in 2011.
 The men's club team was founded in 2005 by Evan Cyrkin and Justin Burkholder and the women's by Violetta Shubayeva in 2007.
 Both, the Drexel Men's and Women's Squash teams, compete in the intercollegiate circuit (governed by the College Squash Association) as well as the Philadelphia Squash Racquets Association.
 On April 25, 2011, the Drexel Athletics Director, Dr. Eric Zillmer, announced the addition of men's and women's squash as varsity programs that will begin competing in the 2011–12 academic year.
 It was also announced that former world number 1 John White will lead both the men's and women's programs as head coach.

 The Drexel Squash Club also has strong ties through volunteer work with Squash Smarts, a Philadelphia Youth Enrichment Program, which combines the sport of squash with academic tutoring and mentoring of under-served urban youth, in order to develop self-esteem and discipline through academic, athletic and personal achievement.

+Track and field

+The school's men's track and field team was formed in 1898.
+It was disbanded in 1952 but then was officially re-instated in 1970.
+The women's track program began in 1993.
+All track and field teams were cut in 1998 due to budgetary reasons, but there is a Drexel Running Club that competes in NIRCA championships.